 The first stop on a Meknes tour is the city’s medina.
 The medina, which dates back to the 13th century, is largely painted in pastel shades of blue, green, and yellow.
 You will find an enormous gate, known as the Bab Al-Mansour, which divides the Imperial City district from the Medina.
 The gate, which was built in 1732, features elaborate carved designs and tile-work.

 Tour in Morocco: Casablanca

-There are many reasons to visit Casablanca on a tour in Morocco.
-The city is rich in history, and a tour of this city will give you a chance to see some of the city's most beautiful sights.
+There are many reasons to visit Morocco on 6 days tour from Casablanca.
+While, the city is rich in history, and a tour of this city will give you a chance to see some of the city’s most beautiful sights.
 You will enjoy a hotel with breakfast daily, select meals, and comfortable transportation.
-The tour begins with a welcome meeting with your tour director.
+Thus, the tour begins with a welcome meeting with your tour director.
 Your guide will be a local who will share the best sights, sounds, and flavors of this fascinating city.
-You'll have the chance to experience the famous "casablanca" and wander through the old medina.
+You’ll have the chance to experience the famous “casablanca” and wander through the old medina.

 The Old City is a bustling area where you can see a wide variety of local crafts and products.
 A traditional Moroccan souk is also located here, where you can meet the local Casawei.
 If you’d like to buy local crafts, you can visit a cooperative and buy some handicrafts.
 These crafts are unique to the region and make for an excellent souvenir.
 Whether you’re looking for a new outfit or a unique gift, there’s plenty to keep you busy in Casablanca.